lnfernux/lnfernux.github.io/aboutme.md

 Hey, I'm Truls Dahlsveen, also known as *infernux*.

 I'm currently working as a infrastructure and security consultant.
-I've previously worked on support, network administration, system administration and a bunch of other stuff.
+I've previously worked on IT support, network and system administration.

+I love teaching and I currently teach a intro course for aspiring pentesters.
+I've held created and held several courses on practical system administration and written guides that have been widely used.

-On this page I'm writing about mostly PowerShell, Windows Server and security.
+On this page I'm writing about mostly PowerShell, Windows Server and security - mostly stuff I'm currently learning myself, so if something is wrong (there will be loads), please hit me up and I'll correct it!